Seattle Credit Union: History

 Seattle Metropolitan Credit Union (DBA Seattle Credit Union) was founded by Seattle municipal employees in 1933 under the name City Credit Union, before taking its current name in 1997.
-In 2003 the credit union merged with the Teamsters' Credit Union, acquiring $11 million in assets, 3,100 new members, and a single branch location on Seattle's Denny Way.
-Another merger took place in 2007, with Credit Union Northwest.
-In 2015, the credit union merged with Northwest Baptist Federal Credit Union.
+In 2003 the credit union merged with the Teamsters' Credit Union, acquiring $11 million in assets, a 3,100 number new employees, and a single location on Seattle's Denny Way.
+Another merger took place in 2007 with Credit Union Northwest, and in 2015, the credit union merged with Northwest Baptist Federal Credit Union.